aockiji/aockiji/README.md

 ### About me:
-+ I'm a student at University of Ghana, Legon studying Bsc.
++ I'm a student at University of Ghana studying Bsc.
 Mathematical Science, Computer Science with Mathematics
 + Right now, I’m interested in back-end web development.
 + Fun fact: I can say the first 100 digits of pi.